 Section 6.
 The name of the nominee shall be made available to the University Secretary before the first full meeting of the Board of Trustees in the spring semester.

 Section 7.
 If vacancies arise in the Council’s Young Trustee position, the President will confer with the University Secretary to discuss replacement procedures under the University Bylaws.
 The Executive Committee shall by majority vote, appoint a member to serve out the remainder of the Young Trustee term, with the confirmation of the Assembly.

 ARTICLE XI: CONFLICT OF INTEREST

-4. Any violation of the clauses 1 to 3 above, which gives rise to a breach of one’s duty as a member of the Council, shall be adjudicated according to Article VII & VIII.
+Section 4.
+Any violation of the sections 1 to 3 above, which gives rise to a breach of one’s duty as a member of the Council, shall be adjudicated according to Articles VII & VIII.

 ARTICLE XII: STUDENT FEES

 Section 1.
 The Assembly may assess a fee from all enrolled graduate and professional students at the University.
 Of the amount assessed, a specific amount per student will be transferred to the Duke University Union.